Football at the 2011 Island Games – Men's tournament

-The 2011 Island Games on the Isle of Wight was the 12th edition in which an association football tournament was played at the multi-games competition.
+The 2011 Island Games on the Isle of Wight was the 12th edition in which a football tournament was played at the multi-games competition.
 It was contested by 15 teams.

 There were numerous talking points in the early stages of the competition.
 The Rhodes team was disqualified after the second game for repeated indiscipline, and were suspended from the next two Island Games.
 In Group D, there was a unique occurrence as both the Åland Islands and Saaremaa finished with identical playing records after their two games.
 Rather than draw lots as had been originally planned for such circumstances, the two teams played a one-off penalty shoot-out on the designated rest day to determine which side would finish top of the group, with Åland proceeding to the semi-finals.

 The host country, the Isle of Wight, defeated Guernsey after extra-time in the final to win their 2nd title, following a win over reigning champions Jersey in the semi-final.